-Lighting is one of the most important elements of your office, but it’s also one of the most overlooked.
+Lighting is one of the most important elements of your office, but it’s also one of the most overlooked when it comes to office planning.
 Poor quality lighting can have a detrimental impact on the mental wellbeing and overall productivity of you and your employees, and it’s actually so simple to get right.
 So if you’re ready for better moods, higher morale and even a higher quality of sleep, then follow these five tips below for better office lighting.

 1. Natural light over everything else

 Before we even start talking about artificial lights, we should mention that natural daylight is the best kind of office lighting you could hope for.
 And it’s free!